Here is the last paragraph of the Encyclopedia Judaica article about Jacob Joseph Ben Zevi Hakohen Katz of Polonnoye:

 The leadership induces guilt feelings in members in order to control them.

-Members’ subservience to the group causes them to cut ties with family and friends, and to give up personal goals and activities that were of interest before joining the group.
+and friends, and to give up personal goals and activities that were of

 Members are encouraged or required to live and/or socialize only with other group members.